Hozukii/linked-blog-starter-md/School/Physics/Class Notes/Reflection & Refraction.md

 - Refraction - the bending of light or waves
 	- When a wave enters a different medium to the incident, refraction occurs
+- From an optically less dense medium to an optically more dense medium, waves always refract towards the normal
 -